 - Cool technology, such as a mobile app, makes you appear cutting edge to a technology-driven workforce and satiates the need for self-service and instant answers.

 Keeping valuable employees happy, healthy and ready to work is always the best (and most affordable) option.
-For more hiring tips, download our free guide, Competitive Hiring for Small Businesses, or contact our HR experts at HR@stratus.hr.
+For more hiring tips, please contact your certified HR expert for our free guide, Competitive Hiring for Small Businesses.